dylanyng/Migraine-Manager/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Node.js, Express.js, MongoDB, EJS, Tailwind CSS
+**Tech used:** HTML, EJS, JavaScript, Tailwind CSS, Node.js, Express.js, MongoDB

 Migraine Manager is built on a robust full-stack architecture: